sagemathinc/cowasm/README.md

 SageMath is a very large Python/Cython library that also includes a large number of other mathematical software systems such as PARI and Gap and Singular.
 Thus part of the goal is to build each of PARI, GAP, etc. using Zig.
 This could be distributed as a small native Electron app along with a few hundred megabytes of cross-platform WebAssembly and data files.
 When there's a new release of Sage, the WebAssembly files need to get rebuilt and tested once, and the resulting binary will then support all versions of Linux, Windows, MacOS, and iOS.
 For iOS we would use [a-shell](https://github.com/holzschu/a-shell#programming--add-more-commands) (or simple contribute a free package to a-shell).

 - There's probably [no way to build R](https://www.r-project.org/) with Zig, so we'll toss it; the Python community has not ended up building stats around rpy2 so this is fine.
+- It might be very difficult to build Maxima via ECL (embedded common lisp) for WASM, in which case we will simply have to change Sage to not depend on Maxima for symbolic computation.
+We'll see.
+This is a very challenging project!

 ### Make research level mathematical software available to the Javascript ecosystem